bdcorps/newseon-api/README.md

 # newseon-api
-Place API for Newseon Backend.
+Placeholder API for Newseon Backend.
 Intended for newseon-react-web.